 If you have attended an info session and have additional questions, you may meet with an adviser on Fridays (during the academic year) between 10:00 and 12:00.
 These walk-in hours are held at the Academic Resource Center, 18 Washington Place.
 Because of the volume of students interested in Gallatin, we ask that you first attend an info session before meeting with an adviser.

-To be eligible for an internal transfer you must be in at least your second semester of consecutive full-time study at your current NYU school or college.
+If you are currently a student in another NYU school or college, you must be in at least your second semester of consecutive full-time study at your current program to be eligible for an internal transfer.
 Because Gallatin allows students to transfer a maximum of 64 earned units, both internal and external transfer students should plan to start at Gallatin no later than the first semester of their junior year.

 For information on application deadlines, please visit the the Office of Admissions Important Transfer Dates page.Please note that transfer applications are reviewed by NYU's Office of Admissions; Gallatin advisers do not participate in admission decisions.